 7. Skip the lines and shop online.

-Shopping online is a great way to art ways to save time and money on healthy groceries during the holidays and year-round.
+Ordering groceries online is a smart way to save time and money while grocery shopping durin the holidays.
 And one of the resources I often recommend to friends, family, and clients is Thrive Market.
 Thrive Market offers a huge selection of many healthy products that you just cannot find in the regular grocery store.
 As a benefit to my newsletter subscribers, I’ve partnered with Thrive Market to give you a huge discount and free shipping.

 Featured Family Resource